ic-labs/django-icekit/README.md

     $ docker-compose up

-The first time you run this, the images for all services defined in your compose file will be downloaded or built.
+The first time you run this, the images for all services defined in your compose file will be downloaded or built, so it might take a while.